The Only Real Estate Audit Checklist You Need

 ❌ Ignoring internal controls

-You should implement and adhere to robust internal controls, ensuring that all your transactions are properly authorized and documented.
+You should implement and adhere to robust internal controls, ensuring all your transactions are appropriately authorized and documented.
 Failing to establish or follow internal controls and procedures could result in issues when you’re audited.

 ❌ Failure to provide complete information